Mick Gidden

 Ernest Oliver Gidden, (15 March 1910 – 20 December 1961), known as Mick Gidden, was awarded the George Cross for the "great gallantry and undaunted devotion to duty" he showed while defusing mines and bombs during the Blitz in London.
 He served at with the Royal Navy Volunteer Reserve and was cited for making safe a mine that had fallen on Hungerford Bridge on 17 April 1941.

 Early life

 Gidden was born in Hampstead on 15 March 1910, and attended University College School in Hampstead.

 War service

 Gidden joined the Royal Navy Volunteer Reserve as a temporary sub-lieutenant in 1940.
+He was promoted to temporary lieutenant on 9 December 1940 with seniority in that rank from 30 November 1940.
 He served in (Gosport) and HMS President (London), both shore establishments, and became an expert in bomb and mine disposal.

 Gidden was awarded the George Medal for defusing a mine that had fallen between two houses in Harlesden in 1940.
 The notice for this award appeared in the London Gazette of 14 January 1941.